zsquareplusc/mpy-repl-tool/documentation/commandline.rst

 1) execute action
 2) run statements that are given with ``--command``
 3) start miniterm if ``--interactive`` is given

+All of these steps can be combined or used on their own.

 The environment variables ``MPY_PORT``, ``MPY_BAUDRATE``, ``MPY_USER`` and
 ``MPY_PASSWORD`` are used as defaults if the corresponding command line options